HcashOrg/Hx-Doc/docs/getting-started/beginner-guide.md

 > General User

-* Download HXIndicator for your operating system from HX official website.Refer to [Download and Install](hxindicator-setup/#1)
+* Download HXIndicator for your operating system from HX official website.Refer to part `Download and Install` in [HXIndicator](/wallets/hxindicator-setup.md)
 * If you have got hx of mainnet, you can refer [Using HXIndicator](/wallets/hxindicator-using-account.md)  to use HXIndicator.
 * If you are interested in testing public testnet, refer to [Using Public Testnet](/getting-started/public-testnet.md)